Layers:

 a group of servers are elected into 1 master and other slave servers.

-master send its current time master
+master send its current time master to all slaves.

-slaves respond with time differences dx
+slaves respond with time differences dxs.

-master receive 2 things: time difference, and calculated roundtrip time RTT
+master receive 2 things: time difference, and calculated roundtrip time RTT.

-master average (median) the time difference and add RTT/2
+master average (median) the time difference and add RTT/2, then broadcast the adjusted time to slaves.

 Network Time Protocol (NTP): hierarchy of server using Cristian's